Johnson scores 28, Jazz beat Clippers 105-98 to even series - News 12 Now

 UNDER THE WEATHER

 Hayward played just nine minutes.
 He spent much of the second quarter in the locker room and was ruled out at halftime.
+Snyder said Hayward was on his back before the game and received IV fluids.
 He scored just three points and looked physically sapped.
 The first-time All-Star was coming off a career-high 40-point effort in Game 3.

 BACK IN THE MIDDLE

 Gobert returned to the starting lineup after missing the last two games with a left knee hyperextension and bone contusion suffered 17 seconds into Game 1.
+There was concern he was done for the season when he went down.
 The crowd roared with his announcement in the starting lineup and he moved well throughout, throwing down dunks and affecting shots on defense.

 GRIFFIN GONE